How to Take DIY Newborn Hospital Photos

 I know most people do not edit their photos, and that's fine!
 However, OR and hospital lighting is notoriously terrible.
 At a minimum, you will need to correct your white balance (the color of the photo), and most likely your exposure (the brightness of the photo).
 You can do this easily with programs like iPhoto or Picasa and find all kinds of tutorials online, and if you want to get really fancy, Lightroom is a fairly intuitive and easy to use program that's powerful enough that most professional photographers have it in their arsenals.
 We include presets, include the black and white one used for these photos, in our photography class Capturing Everyday Magic, to use with Lightroom that make everything easy-peasy.
 Editing makes a huge difference in picture quality and investing time into making the photos the best they can be is time well spent for your child's delivery day.
 It doesn't have to be done right away, or even in their first year, but I would recommend doing it at some point.
 I would also recommend having one set in color and one set in black and white.
 There is a reason birth photography is usually black and white, and that's because is much more flattering.
 Babies are usually red or yellow, covered in goop, the lighting is harsh, and the color of the lights is rarely flattering for the people in the photos.
 I have my photos in color just for my personal use, but it took a lot of time in post-production to get the colors right, and the black and whites are much more beautiful and timeless.

-If you are really wanting to up-level your photos, our course, Capturing Everyday Magic, your guide to taking better pictures of your kids and getting in the frame, is the perfect place to go!
+If you are really wanting to up-level your photos, our online photography course for parents, Capturing Everyday Magic, is the perfect place to go!

 Previous